axxeerick/Axxe_website/content/teach_award/updates.md

   certificate_url = ""
   date_start = "2021-06-11"
   date_end = "2022-05-11"
-  description = "Elected by Sociology graduate students to collaborate with the department's Instructional Development Committee and develop graduate student training for instructors."
+  description = "Elected by Sociology graduate students to collaborate with the department's Instructional Development Committee and develop graduate student training for instructors"

 [[item]]
   organization = "Department of Sociology, Ohio State"